Run Airy Core on AWS with Terraform

 Or grab the files inside your installation directory directly (and select the provider directory).

-4. Create Kubernetes Clusternote
+4. Create Kubernetes Cluster

 Every provider has its own requirements for creating and accessing the Kubernetes cluster.
 For AWS check the following requirements.